django-functest/django-functest/docs/selenium.rst

       and visible on the page (e.g. does not have ``display: none;``), ``False`` otherwise.

+   .. method:: save_screenshot(dirname="./", filename=None)

+      Saves a screenshot of the browser window.
+By default, it is saved with a filename that includes a timestamp and the current test being run, into the current working directory, but this can be overridden by passing in a directory path and/or a filename.
+The full filename of the screenshot is returned.

    .. method:: set_window_size(width, height)

       Sets the browser window size to the specified width and height in pixels.